Iran's president welcomes Hamas-Israel ceasefire - report

 A ceasefire between Israel and Gaza's Hamas rulers took hold on Thursday after eight days of conflict, although deep mistrust on both sides cast doubt on how long the Egyptian-sponsored deal can last.

-Iran, which has an alliance with Hamas, has regarded Israeli strikes as "organised terrorism".
+Iran has an alliance with Hamas.
 The exiled leader of Hamas, Khaled Meshaal, on Wednesday thanked Shi'ite Iran for what he described as arms and funding.

-"(Israel) has been occupying Palestine for decades under false pretensions.
-Today, the oppressed people of Gaza have become the victims of these expansionist policies and atrocities," Ahmadinejad said at a summit of developing countries in Islamabad.

 (Reporting by Aisha Chowdhry; Editing by Jonathan Thatcher)